The piece was transformed from George's original idea of a pastel-type

 To inquire about making a donation to The Cancer Association of Greater New Orleans on behalf of William Hemmerling, please contact Teri Galleries at 504-887-8588, 1-800-533-8374 or info@terigalleries.com.

+The History of New Orleans' Jazz...
 A Story of the Jazz Funeral...
 Courtesy of Wikipedia.org Jazz funeral is a common name for a funeral tradition with music which developed in New Orleans, LouisianThe term "jazz funeral" was long in use by observers from elsewhere, but was generally disdained as inappropriate by most New Orleans musicians and practitioners of the tradition.
 The preferred description was "funeral with music"; while jazz was part of the music played, it was not the primary focus of the ceremony.
 This reluctance to use the term faded significantly in the final 15 years or so of the 20th century among the younger generation of New Orleans brass band musicians more familiar with the post-Dirty Dozen Brass Band funk influenced style than the older traditional jazz New Orleans style.
 A typical jazz funeral begins with a march by the family, friends, and a brass band from the home, funeral home or church to the cemetery.
 Throughout the march, the band plays somber dirges and hymns.
 A change in the tenor of the ceremony takes place, after either the deceased is buried, or the hearse leaves the procession and members of the procession say their final good bye and they "cut the body loose".
 After this the music becomes more upbeat, often starting with a hymn or spiritual number played in a swinging fashion, then going into popular hot tunes.
 There is raucous music and cathartic dancing where onlookers join in to celebrate the life of the deceased.
 Those who follow the band just to enjoy the music are called the second line, and their style of dancing, in which they walk and sometimes twirl a parasol or handkerchief in the air, is called second lining.The Art of Alan Flattmann...
 Public collections include The New Orleans Museum of Art, Ogden Museum of Southern Art, Oklahoma Art Center, Longview Museum of Art, Mississippi Museum of Art, Lauren Rogers Museum of Art, Meriden Arts Association, New Orleans Art Association, University of Mississippi (Ole Miss), Belhaven College and Alton Ochsner Medical Foundation. |

 |

+As a visual effects designer and filmmaker, Harrison Ellenshaw's work can be seen in such films as STAR WARS, TRON, THE EMPIRE STRIKES BACK,CAPTAIN EO, DICK TRACY, and many others.
+He has also had a successful career as an artist with one-man shows of his paintings in London, New York, and San Francisco.
 Peter Ellenshaw has received five Academy Award® nominations, winning the Oscar® for his stunning recreation of Edwardian London in the Walt Disney's classic, Mary Poppins.
 Throughout the years, Ellenshaw has sought to capture the drama and emotions of many different scenes.
 His work is represented in both public and private collections worldwide.
 He has received numerous honors and retrospectives including those by the American Film Institute, the Museum of Modern Art in New York, the Film Institute of Chicago, the Academy of Motion Picture Arts and Sciences, the R.W.
 Norton Art Museum in Shreveport, Louisiana and has been bestowed the illustrious title of "Disney Legend."

 In their first creative collaboration since Disney's, "The Black Hole" (1979), Peter & Harrison Ellenshaw have come together to create "We can Fly".
 Their first in a series of collaborative works celebrates the 50th anniversary of Walt Disney's, "Peter Pan".